Full Year Program Application

 • official, university-generated transcripts.
 All Chinese universities require transcripts (PDF).

 • copy of your diploma(s) (PDF).
-No matter what age you are the universities will still want a copy of all college diplomas.
 Diplomas must be sized to 8 1/2 by 11 inch paper and they must be a copy of the original.
 We cannot accept photos of framed diplomas.

-4. Two letters of recommendation—essentially character references, on letterhead—from employers, professors, or a family doctor (Microsoft Word-compatible formats [DOC, DOCX, RTF] or PDF format).
+4. Two letters/emails of recommendation—essentially character references, on letterhead—from employers, professors, or a family doctor (Microsoft Word-compatible formats [DOC, DOCX, RTF] or PDF format).
 They may arrive up to two weeks after the other documents.
-Letters from personal friends are not acceptable.
-These letters should state how long the person has known you, in what capacity and specifically what they think of you as a person and your ability to work in a very difficult, challenging environment as a teacher and how successful they think you will be from their past observations of you.
+Letters/emails from personal friends are not acceptable.
+These letters/emails should state how long the person has known you, in what capacity and specifically what they think of you as a person and your ability to work in a very difficult, challenging environment as a teacher and how successful they think you will be from their past observations of you.
+A few good paragraphs is adequate.

 5. One official color visa size photo of yourself (JPEG, GIF or PDF) which will also be submitted to the university for their official documents.
-Go to Kinkos or some place that specializes in official visa/passport photos.
+Go to Kinkos, Walgreens, Rite Aid or Walmart or some place that specializes in official visa/passport photos.
 You will also need to take 10 visa/passport photos with you to China.

-7. Procedure for program fee payments: The $100 non-refundable application-processing fee per person (NOT including children) is due with your applications.
-You may use a major credit card to pay this fee via Paypal, a popular website that allows you to easily and securely pay your application fee online.
-After submitting your application, you will receive an email with a link directing you to a PayPal page, where you will enter in your credit card information in order to pay the fee.
-You must pay $100 for each adult member of your party.
+6. Procedure for program fee payments: Your $150 non-refundable application-processing fee—$300 if a non-teaching spouse or partner is accompanying you—is due with your application.
+After submitting your application, you will receive an email with a link to our PayPal page.
 If you prefer, you may also send a check to the mailing address found on our contact page.

-Half of all additional fees are due ten days after receiving CCC's official acceptance letter.
-If we do not hear from you within ten days we will assume you have decided not to attend our program.
-Balance of fees is due ninety days after receiving the acceptance letter, or by July 15, which ever comes first.
+Half of all additional fees are due five days after receiving CCC's official acceptance letter.
+If we do not hear from you within five days we will assume you have decided not to attend our program.
+Balance of fees is due 90 days after receiving the acceptance letter, or by July 15, which ever comes first.

 Your current contact information